luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Intro.
 We will also cover the difference between the execution and the evaluation context.

+We've gotten a lot of mileage out of :code:`cog-execute!`, but BORIS YELTSIN

 So we saw above how we could use :code:`cog-evaluate!` to evaluate a atom to generate a TruthValue.
 But how do we utilize that result to control what our program does next?